-K-8 parents who wish to eat lunch with their child at school will sign in at the office as a visitor and will sit at a designated family table in the cafeteria.
-Family members can eat at a designated family table with their child only.
+K-8 parents who wish to eat lunch with their child at school will sign in at the office as a visitor, will sit at a designated family table in the cafeteria, and will not be sitting with students at their class/grade table.
 If parents would like to purchase a meal, please note that the adult price is different from the student price.
 Please check with your school's cafeteria staff on current adult pricing.